Quad Cities disaster Recovery Fund hits a huge milestone

-QUAD CITIES, IOWA / ILLINOIS The Quad Cities Disaster Recovery Fund has now surpassed $1 million in contributions to support the community’s response to the COVID-19 pandemic.
+QUAD CITIES, IOWA / ILLINOIS (KWQC) - The Quad Cities Disaster Recovery Fund has now surpassed $1 million in contributions to support the community’s response to the COVID-19 pandemic.

 The fund was activated by the Quad Cities Community Foundation six weeks ago with lead contributions from the Community Foundation, United Way of the Quad Cities, and Regional Development Authority.

 In the first week of the fund’s activation, United Way of the Quad Cities Board Chairperson Linda Bowers stepped up with a $50,000 challenge gift to spur local, individual, and business giving to the fund.

 Now, she is gifting another $50,000 challenge to the Quad Cities so that the fund can continue to meet basic needs for those most vulnerable people during this pandemic.

 The next $50,000 donated to the Quad Cities Disaster Recovery Fund will be matched dollar-for-dollar.
 Gifts can be made online at www.QCCommunityFoundation.org or by mailing a check made payable to the Quad Cities Community Foundation to 852 Middle Road, Suite 100, Bettendorf, Iowa 52722.
 Include “Disaster Recovery Fund” in the memo line.